openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/process/process_package_api/process_package_classes.md

 public class CurrentProcess <: Process
 ```

-Functionality: This class represents the current process, inheriting from the [Process](process_package_classes.md#class-process) class, and provides functionalities related to current process operations.
+Functionality: This class represents the current process, inheriting from the [Process](process_package_classes.md#class-process) class, providing operations related to the current process.

-The specific functionalities provided are as follows:
+Features include:

-- Provides mechanisms to obtain the standard streams (`stdIn`, `stdOut`, `stdErr`) of the current process.
+- Provides mechanisms to obtain standard streams (`stdIn`, `stdOut`, `stdErr`) of the current process.
-- Provides a mechanism to register callback functions upon current process exit.
+- Provides a mechanism to register callback functions upon process exit.
-- Provides a mechanism for current process exit, allowing setting of exit status codes.
+- Provides a process exit mechanism allowing setting of exit status codes.

 > **Note:**
 >